-Definition 2 (Grand Coalition Superadditivity - GCS) A coalition game exhibits grand coalition superadditivity if $v(N) \ge v(\mathcal{P})$ for any $\mathcal{P} \in \Omega$ .
+Definition 3 (Grand Coalition Superadditivity - GCS) A partition function exhibits grand coalition superadditivity if $v(N) \ge v(\mathcal{P})$ for any $\mathcal{P} \in \Omega$ .

-GCS is a less restrictive assumption than coalition superadditivity, as it leaves the possibility that the payoff of players decreases when forming partial coalitions.
-In particular, GCS only requires that the aggregate payoff in any coalition structure is smaller than the worth of the grand coalition.
+GCS is a less restrictive assumption than coalition superadditivity, as it leaves the possibility of the payoff of players decreasing when forming partial coalitions.
+In particular, GCS only requires that the aggregate payoff in any coalition structure is smaller than the worth of the grand coalition - see Ray (2007).